-Although it is widely accepted that implementing SWPBIS or any other practice with adequate fidelity often requires a certain amount of resources, research has documented that sustaining EBPs, regardless of effectiveness, is the exception and not the rule (Coburn, Russell, Kaufman, & Stein, 2012; Sindelar, Shearer, Yendol-Hoppey, & Liebert, 2006).
+Although implementing SWPBIS with adequate fidelity can result in almost immediately improved outcomes, research has documented that sustaining EBPs, regardless of effectiveness, is the exception and not the rule (Coburn, Russell, Kaufman, & Stein, 2012; Sindelar, Shearer, Yendol-Hoppey, & Liebert, 2006).
 Therefore, there remains a need to examine how practices can be sustained by addressing both malleable (e.g., provision of coaching) and nonmalleable barriers (e.g., community poverty; Hume & McIntosh, 2013).
-Several studies have identified practice, school, and district-level variables that increase the likelihood that school-level practices will sustain over time.
+Several studies have identified practice-, school-, and district-level variables that increase the likelihood that school-level practices will sustain over time.